-Seven Healing and Nutritive Properties of Sweet Potatoes
+Seven Properties of Sweet Potatoes

 1. Great for skincare

-Just so you know, including sweet potatoes into your regular diet is a way to obtain nutrients that promote skin health.
+Including sweet potatoes into your regular diet is a way to obtain nutrients that promote skin health.
 According to research published in Food Chemistry, this food contains phenolic compounds, beta-carotene, and other antioxidant substances that contribute to inhibiting oxidative stress.

 The latter is important, because, according to a publication in the Biomolecules journal, oxidative stress plays an important role in the process of skin aging, accelerating aging.

 Read this article too: Use Lemon for Beautiful and Healthy Skin